jimFalkenstine/CoasterCountsAPI/README.md

 **Implement a log that records errors, invalid inputs, or other important events and writes them to a text file**

 The logRepo object in logRepo.js has a write method that logs exceptions to a log.txt file.
-For example, if you change the name of coasters.json file on line 3 of the coasterRepo.js file, an Internal Server error should be recored in the log.txt file in the logs folder.
+For example, change the name of coasters.json file on line 3 of the coasterRepo.js file.
+Then try to load the CoasterCountsWebsite on localhost:3000.
+An Internal Server error should be recored in the log.txt file in the logs folder.

 **Create a web server with at least one route and connect to it from your application using ExpressJS**